Frequently Asked Questions

-A: Check the Windows event log.
+A: Check the Windows event log by opening the Windows Event Viewer.
 The XenData Archive event log can be found under Applications and Services Logs.
 Here you will find details about the cause of the start failure.

-Q: Why I am unable to transfer data to the archive?
+Q: Why am I unable to transfer files to the archive?

 Q: Can I use any AV software on the system running XenData?

-A: XenData and AV software both use a feature of Windows called a mini filter driver, so it is possible that we can interfere with each other.
-A list of tested and qualified AV software is available on our web site.
-Please see our Tech Note for more information.
+A: No. Only certified AV software should be used.
+XenData and AV software both use file system filter driver techniques and it is possible that they can interfere with each other.
+A list of certified AV software is available on our web site.
+See link http://www.xendata.com/support-xendata6-server/tech_notes/XTN1201.htm

 Q: Can I write to the XenData archive using FTP?